 Online image editors

-A quick search for ‘online resize image’ in Google will give you a whole host of options to enable you to upload, resize, compress and download your Jpeg.
+A quick search for ‘resize and compress image online’ will provide a host of ways to upload, resize, and compress then download an image.

 The output image format will be JPG.